objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 Additionally, the conditions for searching data in the cache had errors.
 Due to this issue, the program behaved incorrectly, because saving the goal's result to the cache is not instantaneous.
-After conducting an in-depth analysis of the project's incorrect operation, several disadvantages of the previous caching mechanism in EO were brought to light:
+After conducting an in-depth analysis of the project's incorrect operation, several disadvantages of the previous EO caching mechanism were brought to light:
 * Incorrect search conditions for data in the cache.
 * The verification method requires reading the file content, which results in inefficiencies.
 * The presence of multiple caching mechanisms creates challenges in identifying and rectifying caching errors.